duduk3/duduk3/README.md

 ### Hi there 👋

+I'm Eduardo, 44 years old, and I'm open for a new job.

 I like working on projects developing with react.
 I'm learning next and typescript too.

 Here we go!!!
-You can see more about me in [Linkedin](https://www.linkedin.com/in/eduardo-a-ferreira/).
+You can see more about me on [Linkedin](https://www.linkedin.com/in/eduardo-a-ferreira/).